Denon Home 150 Review

 - Smart looks

-The Denon Home 150 is the smallest effort in the Japanese brand’s wireless speaker range, with smarts, built-in HEOS and Hi-Res audio capability.
+The Home 150 is the smallest effort in the Denon’s wireless speaker range, with smarts, built-in HEOS and Hi-Res audio skills.

 - Black or white finishes

 - Connections around the rear

 The Home 150 shares the same look as its bigger siblings.
 It’s not as minimalist as the Sonos One, but approaches that level of anonymity.
 Tucked inside is a mono speaker with two Class D amplifiers driving a 25mm tweeter and 89mm woofer.

 Available in black or white, the speaker comes wrapped in fabric and on tip is a touch panel made of hardened glass and features presets (up to three), volume and playback controls.
 Hover over it and proximity sensors illuminate the controls.